OfficeDev/outlook-dev-docs/docs/add-ins/sideload-outlook-add-ins-for-testing.md

 ---
 title: Sideload Outlook add-ins for testing | Microsoft Docs
-description: Learn how to sideload Outlook add-ins for testing.
+description: Use sideloading to install an Outlook add-in for testing without having to first put it in an add-in catalog.
 author: jasonjoh
 ms.topic: article
 ms.technology: office-add-ins